IE 11 is not supported. For an optimal experience visit our site on another browser.

 The brand calls this pre-shampoo exfoliating mask a DIY facial treatment for your scalp.
 It does so with a unique blend of non-medicated ingredients: volcanic ash that's chock-full of minerals helps lift impurities, clear up dead skin and absorb excess oil; biotin helps strengthen and thicken hair; argan oil boosts moisture and minimizes frizz; and vitamin B5 in the form of panthenol volumizes hair and minimizes moisture loss.

-Best pre-shampoo treatments for dandruff
+Best pre-shampoo treatment for dandruff

 Drybar Crown Tonic Pre-Shampoo Scalp Balancing Cleanser